PHP-QA-CI: A Comprehensive Quality Assurance Pipeline in a Single Dependency

 4. Testing

-• Infection - Mutation testing tool that deliberately mutates your code to test test quality
+• Infection - Mutation testing that deliberately breaks your code to test how good your tests are

 5. Documentation

-• Markdown Links Checker - Validates links in README.md and docs/*.md files (built-in script)
+• Markdown Links Checker - Finds broken links in README.md and docs files (built-in script)

 6. Final Checks